Rashkovan/JEPA_CLPS/README.md

 ## The architecture of the files:

+requirements.txt is the file that includes all the packages and their versions required to run this project in Python.

 step1_data.py file is the data generation block/first step of the pipeline:
 Creates a tiny simulated world: a white dot bouncing around inside a 32×32 pixel box.
 The dot moves with a bit of momentum, and bounces off the walls.
 We recorded 500 "episodes" (called trajectories) of 50 frames each — saving both the images and the true (x, y) position of the dot at every frame.
 Also made two sets of test episodes: 20 normal ones, and 20 where the dot secretly teleports to a random spot at frame 25.
 Those teleportation episodes are used later to test whether the model can detect something unexpected happening.